tgeby/LearningWebApp/README.md

 ## 🔮 Status
 ✅ Core features (flashcards, private storage, interval timer) are complete.
 ⚠️ This repo is no longer being actively developed.
-🆕 A refactored version is in progress that separates the flashcards and interval timer into modular apps, improving usability and accessibility.
-(Link to new repo coming soon)

-Why a new repo?
-1. This project remains accessible since it is linked in existing job applications.
-2. Future development will expand beyond flashcards and timers, so a modular architecture is more suitable.
-3. The new version adopts SOLID design principles and a cleaner component structure.
-4. Styling is being migrated from plain CSS to Tailwind CSS for maintainability and scalability.

 ## Flashcards
 Flashcard sets are linked to a user id, so a user can access their study sets from their laptop, phone, or tablet.